crazyiop/qmk_firmware/keyboards/preonic/keymaps/wbepo/README.md

 But as the bépo layout is standarized, and in xorg xkb (`setxkbmap fr bepo`) I also wanted a keyboard that function on any unix machine, that use that pc-side software layout. i.e all my works will be inside the keyboard, I don't want to touch the pc's layout definition or create my own.

+To not use the bépo/bepo name and confuse peoples, I named my layout wbepo as it's biggest change is to move the w to the far left.

 ### keys removed
 To use on smaller keyboard, I have removed a few keys that are not that much used:
 - Ç : moved on alt-gr c, replacing the useless copyright symbol